NoosWare/List_repositories/README.md

 **Description:**

-It connects the Linux PC of MARIO with the Windows PC for doing Speech to Text service through 'Google Cloud' or 'Dragon Natural Speaking' software.
+It connects the Linux PC of MARIO with the Windows PC for doing Speech to Text service through `Google Cloud` or `Dragon Natural Speaking` software.
 It is required to have an account or the license of the software mentioned.
-This repository is used for running the [MARIO APP](#Ericsson public APP)
+This repository is used for running the [MARIO APP](#ericsson-public-app)

 **Dependencies:**